 Use Garden Mate to “condition” your soil, preferably 3-4 weeks before planting into a new garden bed.
 When planting into established garden beds use Garden Mate at planting.
 On established plants, spread over soil out to the drip line of the plant and water in.

 Soil texture affects how well nutrients and water are retained in the soil.
 “Conditioning” your soil with Garden Mate prior to planting will allow pH adjustment very similar to applying Lime.
-Garden Mate reduces the need for Gypsum or Dolomite as it is as effective, but with the benefit of adding important minerals and trace elements.
+Garden Mate replaces the need for Gypsum or Dolomite as it is more effective, and with the benefit of adding important minerals and trace elements.